 - May 8th is the end of WWII

-- and another Christian holiday” la Pentecôte” is sometimes in May (but this year it’s June 4th!)
+- and another Christian holiday” la Pentecôte” is sometimes in May (this year May 20th-21th)

 What Does “Faire le Pont” Mean in French?

 Now all these wouldn’t be too bad if the French didn’t have this habit of “faire le pont” – literally “to do the bridge.”
 This means that when a holiday is on a Tuesday or a Thursday, the day which links over to the the weekend is also off for the employees (who still get paid).

 So for example, this year, Leyla’s (our 12 year old daughter) school will be closed on Thursday the 10th (Ascension) and also Friday the 11th – because it “forms a bridge” to the weekend.
 “L’école de Leyla fait le pont” – Leyla’s school will have a 4 day break (the 10th, the 11th, and then the weekend the 12th and the 13th).

 “how much does it cost? (to the economy)”

 “A bag of coal, a pack of beer, lamb sausages, skewers…”

 Watch Out For Extended May Weekends in France